Lia Beach is a bamboo resort located on an intimate beach on the island of Waleakodi, Togean Islands.

-To date (June 2016), we need to do some finishing and landscaping, and will be ready to welcome guests again as of July 1st, 2016!
+In June, we did some finishing and landscaping, and got ready to welcome guests again as of July 1st, 2016!

 Unfortunately, the intervention of a dowse and our two attempts to drill the ground for fresh water were unsuccessful, so we still don’t have a fresh water supply on site.
 We keep getting it from a surrounding village (Tumpang), about half an hour away from Lia Beach to supply our accommodations and kitchen.